Skip to content

 Background & Motivation

-Background: Sequential decision-making naturally gives rise to hierarchical data—each state branches into exponentially many successors, forming a tree-like structure.
-Euclidean space grows only polynomially in volume (\(V_d(r) \propto r^d\)), creating a fundamental geometric mismatch with the exponential growth of hierarchical structures.
-Hyperbolic space, whose volume grows exponentially, has already demonstrated success in classification, metric learning, and image-text alignment.
+Background: Sequential decision-making processes naturally generate hierarchical data—each state branches into exponentially many subsequent states, forming a tree-like structure.
+The volume of Euclidean space grows only polynomially (\(V_d(r) \propto r^d\)), causing a fundamental geometric mismatch with the exponential growth of hierarchical structures.
+Hyperbolic space, characterized by exponential volume growth, has achieved success in classification, metric learning, and image-text alignment.

-Limitations of Prior Work: Hyperbolic deep RL suffers from severe optimization difficulties.
-Cetin et al. (2023) first introduced hyperbolic geometry into RL, but training remained unstable, requiring SpectralNorm combined with S-RYM (\(\mathbf{x}_E \mapsto \mathbf{x}_E / \sqrt{d}\)) to mitigate instability—at the cost of limiting the expressive capacity of the entire encoder.
+Limitations of Prior Work: Hyperbolic deep RL faces severe optimization difficulties.
+While Cetin et al. (2023) first introduced hyperbolic geometry to RL, training remains unstable, relying on SpectralNorm + S-RYM (\(\mathbf{x}_E \mapsto \mathbf{x}_E / \sqrt{d}\)) for mitigation, which restricts the expressive power of the entire encoder.

-Key Challenge: A fundamental conflict exists between the geometric advantages of hyperbolic space (low-distortion hierarchical embeddings) and training stability (conformal factor explosion and ill-conditioned gradients).
+Key Challenge: The fundamental conflict between the geometric advantages of hyperbolic space (low-distortion hierarchical embeddings) and training stability (conformal factor explosion and ill-conditioned gradients).

-Goal: (1) Formally analyze the sources of gradient ill-conditioning in hyperbolic PPO; (2) design a hyperbolic RL agent that achieves both training stability and expressive power.
+Goal: 1) Formally analyze the sources of gradient pathology in hyperbolic PPO; 2) Design a hyperbolic RL agent that ensures both stability and expressivity.

 Core Idea: Large-norm embeddings are the root cause of hyperbolic PPO collapse.
-The instability can be fundamentally resolved by constraining the norm via RMSNorm, avoiding the conformal factor via the Hyperboloid model, and aligning the loss function with the geometry via categorical losses.
+This can be resolved by using RMSNorm to constrain norms, adopting the Hyperboloid model to avoid conformal factors, and applying categorical loss to align with the geometry.

 Method